shawlu95/JavaBasics/gradle.md

   - can also define a property file `gradle.properties`
   - pass in properties in CLI via `-P` or `-D` flags
   - access properties: `$version` or `ext.version`
+* dependencies are distributed and used in the form of JAR files.

 ```java
 // declare action dependencies